 When I was a baby in the early 1940s, I was evacuated to my grandparents who had retired from Edmonton to the country village of West Wratting in Cambridgeshire.
 My cousin was already there.
-Her experiences are in the pink box below.
+Her experiences are in the second box below.

 Early in 1931 when I was four years old, I was taken to live in the country - at Blackwell Cottage, near Clun.
 Life was simple.

 Lighting: Oil lamps provided light at night and candles lit our way to bed.

 Sleeping: My bed had a feather mattress.
 I wore a nightdress of red flannel, made from an old petticoat of the woman I was staying with.
 It was very scratchy, though warm.

 Washing: We washed in cold water in a small tin bath.

 Food: Breakfast consisted of a bowl of thin gruel and a slice of bread and dripping or lard sprinkled with salt, and a cup of tea, which I always drank out of the saucer, "to cool it".
 I was never told that this was impolite or bad manners.
 The woman I was staying with did it, so I copied her.
 Cooking was on an open fire.

 The house was quite old; very little, if anything, had been modernised.
 The facilities were extremely basic.
 My mother hated it so much that she quickly returned with me to the dangers of the London blitz, but my cousin stayed on.

 ALL our water had to be carried from a stand-pipe across the road or from rainwater butts.
 So, as you can imagine, every drop was precious.
 Recycling it was essential and meticulously practised.
 The village pump was too far away for anything but an outing for me as a child.